Hospitality Management (M.S.)

 2. Critically evaluate the intersection of scholarly literature and current industry practice with an eye to developing a personal and professional research agenda.

-3. Utilize management theories, frameworks, and tactics to address ethics– and diversity-based issues and institute plans and practices to successfully address contemporary industry issues.
+3. Utilize management theories, frameworks, and tactics to institute plans and practices to successfully address contemporary industry issues.

 4. Integrate personal experience derived from real-life challenges into the leadership process, employing evidence-based practices and customer service research